maxtherocket/presentation-brain-hacks/brain-hacks.md

 ^ Public speaking

-^ Eating, photography
+^ Eating, photography, dancing

 ^ Cycling, meditation, yoga, reading

-^ Why did I chose to do a talk about the brain and not on development
+^ Why did I chose to do a talk about the brain and not on development...

 ^ How do I know this